During my many years as one close to the efforts

 Black Humanitarian Center, circa 1980.
 The painting

-Abbott gave to Arthur Hall following the filming of
+Abbott Meader gave the painting to Arthur Hall following the

 Snake Dance Teacher Dance (1977-1978).